How can you protect your expensive bicycle from theft and weather damage while reclaiming valuable living space in your home?

 Space Assessment and Planning

-Before selecting bike storage systems, evaluate your available space carefully.
+Before selecting bike storage systems, evaluate your available space with care.
 Measure ceiling height, wall dimensions, and floor area to determine which storage methods work best for your situation.
+The 2026 approach emphasizes precise planning that accounts for both current needs and future expansion.

 Indoor Storage Considerations